Arkhorse/WolvesComeOutAtNight/README.md

 # Wolves Come Out At Night
 A mod for The Long Dark.
 PLEASE CHOOSE THE RIGHT VERSION TO MATCH YOUR GAME VERSION.
 GAME VERSION 2.02 IS PRE TALES FROM THE FAR TERRITORY (EXPANSION).

+THE LASTEST VERSION WAS UPADTED BY The Illusion#2418.

 Wolves will only come out at night.
 You can set this to apply everywhere or choose region by region.